Oxford Hawks Hockey Club: History

 Magdalen College School has played a large part in the formation of Oxford Hawks Hockey Club, being one of the few local schools, in the early days, which played hockey.
 A famous figure of local hockey, Major C.H.B.
 Shepherd, former president and patron of the club, was a master at the school and ran their hockey.
-He did a great amount of umpiring for both school and Oxford Hawks and because of this influence, a large number of people with hockey interests were channelled into the club.
-Until sometime in the late 1970s, all club captains were first team captains and all were ex-Magdalen College School boys.
+He did a great amount of umpiring for both school and Oxford Hawks and because of this influence, a large number of people with hockey interests were channeled into the club.
+Until sometime in the late 1970s, all club captains were first team captains, and all were ex-Magdalen College School boys.

 In 2011, Magdalen College School strengthened its link with Oxford Hawks, as together with Oxford High School, they partnered the club in the project to build a new artificial turf pitch on the site.
 The £900,000 project also involved resurfacing the existing turf.